Do you want to learn about FOMO marketing and how you can use it to boost revenue?

 2. Display Best Selling or Top Rated Items

-So, be sure to display best selling or top rated items prominently on your website.
+So, be sure to display the best-selling or top-rated items prominently on your website.
 Here’s how the cosmetics company ColorPop does it:

-You can even create a custom WooCommerce checkout page with a best selling products showcase on it.
+You can even create a custom WooCommerce checkout page with a showcase of best-selling products.
 This is a great way to increase your average order value.